Belief perseverance: Backfire effects

 If beliefs are strengthened after others attempt to present evidence debunking them, this is known as a backfire effect (compare boomerang effect).
 For example, this would apply if providing information on the safety of vaccinations resulted in increased vaccination hesitancy.
 Types of backfire effects include: Familiarity Backfire Effect (from making myths more familiar), Overkill Backfire Effect (from providing too many arguments), and Worldview Backfire Effect (from providing evidence that threatens someone's worldview).
-There are a number of techniques to debunk misinformation, such as emphasizing the core facts and not the myth, or providing explicit warnings that the upcoming information is false, and providing alternative explanations to fill the gaps left by debunking the misinformation.
+There are a number of techniques to debunk misinformation, such as emphasizing the core facts and not the myth, providing explicit warnings that the upcoming information is false, and providing alternative explanations to fill the gaps left by debunking the misinformation.
 However, more recent studies provided evidence that the backfire effects are not as likely as once thought.

 There are psychological mechanisms by which backfire effects could potentially occur, but the evidence on this topic is mixed, and backfire effects are very rare in practice.
 A 2020 review of the scientific literature on backfire effects found that there have been widespread failures to replicate their existence, even under conditions that would be theoretically favorable to observing them.
 Due to the lack of reproducibility, as of 2020 most researchers believe that backfire effects are either unlikely to occur on the broader population level, or they only occur in very specific circumstances, or they do not exist.
 Brendan Nyhan, one of the researchers who initially proposed the occurrence of backfire effects, wrote in 2021 that the persistence of misinformation is most likely due to other factors.

 For most people, corrections and fact-checking are very unlikely to have a negative impact, and there is no specific group of people in which backfire effects have been consistently observed.
 Presenting people with factual corrections has been demonstrated to have a positive effect in many circumstances.
 For example, this has been studied in the case of informing believers in 9/11 conspiracy theories about statements by actual experts and witnesses.
 One possibility is that criticism is most likely to backfire if it challenges someone's worldview or identity.
 This suggests that an effective approach may be to provide criticism while avoiding such challenges.

 In many cases, when backfire effects have been discussed by the media or by bloggers, they have been over-generalized from studies on specific subgroups to incorrectly conclude that backfire effects apply to the entire population and to all attempts at correction.